Spread of the Latin script: Soviet Union

-Since at least 1700, Russian intellectuals have sought to Latinise the Russian language in their desire for close relations with the West.
+Since at least 1700, some Russian intellectuals have sought to Latinise the Russian language in their desire for close relations with the West.
 The Bolsheviks had four goals: to break with Tsarism, to spread socialism to the whole world, to isolate the Muslim inhabitants of the Soviet Union from the Arabic-Islamic world and religion, and eradicate illiteracy through simplification.
 They concluded the Latin alphabet was the right tool to do so, and after seizing power during the Russian Revolution of 1917, they made plans to realise these ideals.

 Although progress was slow at first, in 1926 the Turkic-majority republics of the Soviet Union adopted the Latin script, giving a major boost to reformers in neighbouring Turkey.
 When Mustafa Kemal Atatürk adopted the new Turkish Latin alphabet in 1928, this in turn encouraged the Soviet leaders to proceed.
 The commission to romanise the Russian alphabet completed its work in mid-January 1930.
 But on 25 January 1930, General Secretary Joseph Stalin ordered the stop of the romanisation of Russian.
 The Latinisation of non-Slavic languages within the USSR continued until the late 1930s, however.
 Most of the Turkic-speaking peoples of the Soviet Union, including Tatars, Bashkirs, Azerbaijani or Azeri, Kazakh (1929–40), Kyrgyz and others, used the Latin-based Uniform Turkic alphabet in the 1930s; but, in the 1940s, all were replaced by Cyrillic.

 Post-Soviet states

 The Russian conquest of Transcaucasia in the 19th century split the Azerbaijani language community across two states, the other being Iran.
 The Soviet Union promoted development of the language, but set it back considerably with two successive script changes – from the Persian to Latin and then to the Cyrillic script – while Iranian Azerbaijanis continued to use the Persian as they always had.
 Despite the wide use of Azerbaijani in the Azerbaijan Soviet Socialist Republic, it did not become the official language of Azerbaijan until 1956.
 After achieving independence from the Soviet Union 1991, the new Republic of Azerbaijan decided to switch back to the Latin script.

 Two other newly independent Turkic-speaking republics, Uzbekistan, and Turkmenistan, as well as Romanian-speaking Moldova on 31 August 1989, officially adopted Latin alphabets for their languages.
 In 1995, Uzbekistan ordered the Uzbek alphabet changed from a Russian-based Cyrillic script to a modified Latin alphabet, and in 1997, Uzbek became the sole language of state administration.
 However, the government's implementation of the transition to Latin has been rather slow, suffered several setbacks and as of 2017 has not yet been completed.
 In 2021, the country expressed its ambition to complete the transition process by 2023.

 Kazakhstan, Kyrgyzstan, Iranian-speaking Tajikistan, and the breakaway region of Transnistria kept the Cyrillic alphabet, chiefly due to their close ties with Russia.
-Kazakhstan, however, is planning to start a transition process to the Latin alphabet in 2023.
+Kazakhstan, however, planned to start a transition process to the Latin alphabet in 2023.